TechnicalUserX/libtech/README.md

 ![](/images/mingw/mingw_2.png)

 #### Leave everything as is.
 If you wish to change the `Installation Directory`, it is your responsibility to handle all path changes.
+> ⚠️ All of the library files will be copied into `Installation Directory`, please be aware that when you change this location to something else
+> you should modify `mingw_directory` variable inside `setup.bat` file.
 ![](/images/mingw/mingw_3.png)

 #### Click on `Continue`